nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 Until those characters appear, Kora, Jun, Mauk, Lil Chang's old Cloud Seer nickname, and the wind-harness rescue remain **optional hooks**, not undiscovered facts.

 Session 08 preparation also defines **Three-Bells Basin**, the Frostvein waystation **Rimehook**, Rock Scale engineer **Tikka-of-the-Cairns**, and a manufactured avalanche.
 Vekka intends the Black Fang to arrive as rescuers; Gorak knows only that a crisis is likely; Tikka designed a limited slide and does not know Vekka expanded it toward mass casualties.
-None of that entered Session 08 play.
+None of that entered Session 08 or Session 09 play.
 Preserve it as GM truth for the route ahead, not as player knowledge.

 The campaign canvas also lists possible encounters—an owlbear, an orc patrol, a kobold excavation crew, three lions, wargs, a griffin, and a dragon shadow.
 The warg, griffin, and shadow beats have already been used.
 The remaining entries are encounter options, not obligations or established off-screen events.

-## Sessions 07–08 Update — The Race for the Neutral Tribes
+## Sessions 07–09 Update — The Race for the Neutral Tribes

 Session 07 moved the campaign from strategic planning into an immediate diplomatic race.
 Zing Zow identified three neutral tribes and their chiefs: